How to Get Landscaping Clients: 12 Proven Tactics

 Nextdoor is criminally underused by landscapers.
 The entire platform is organized by neighborhood, and people on it are homeowners who talk to each other about local services.
 Post a genuine introduction — not a sales pitch.
 Share a before/after photo.
 Comment helpfully when someone asks "does anyone know a good landscaper?"

-I've gotten 20+ clients from Nextdoor over the years without spending a dollar.
 The key is consistency — post something useful every 2–3 weeks.
 A seasonal lawn tip, a before/after, a "we're taking on new clients in [neighborhood]" post.
-Close rate on Nextdoor leads: about 40%, because you come recommended by the platform's trust factor.
+Nextdoor leads can close well because the platform is built around local trust.

 4. Facebook Community Groups (Free)